Officers, N.C.O.s and Men of the 1st Battalion, Buried in Wiheries Communal Cemetery

 During research for this site one of the men buried in an ‘Unknown’ Grave has been identified

 … about Cpl.
-6932 Thomas HEWITT, commemorated on La Ferte-sous-Jouarre Mem.
+6932 Thomas HEWITT, commemorated on La Ferte-sous-Jouarre Memorial.
 (CLICK button above)

 CLICK to see photographs of the graves of the other men buried in Wiheries Cemetery.